Dillon8775/Projects/README.md

-# Java Experimenting #
+# Computer Science A Learning

-I use this area to mess around and test my knowledge on Java programming, I'll make whatever I think I can create.
+**Computer Science A** focuses solely on Java programming, which I love.
+This is my practicing area.